 Research output per year

-I would welcome enquiries from prospective students considering research on any aspect of later medieval European history (c.
-1200-1520), especially if you are interested in intellectual history, religious and ecclesiastical history, the history of the German- and Dutch-speaking regions, cross-cultural contacts, or the manuscript and material culture of the Middle Ages.
+I welcome enquiries from prospective students considering research in many areas of later medieval European history (c.
+1200-1520), but primarily intellectual history, religious and ecclesiastical history, the history of the German- and Dutch-speaking regions, cross-cultural contacts, and the history of the book (the codicological, palaeographical and material analysis of the medieval manuscript and early printed book).
 I would also be happy to supervise projects with a strong literary perspective that consider texts in German and Latin from the German Sprachraum in the period c.
 1100-c.1550.

 My doctoral students:

-Marci Freedman (Manchester), 'The Transmission and Reception of the Itinerary of Benjamin of Tudela in Manuscript and Print, 1200-1700' (F/T, first supervisor, with Dr Renate Smithuis and Dr Paul Oldfield): successful completion 2016.
+Marci Freedman, 'The Transmission and Reception of the Itinerary of Benjamin of Tudela in Manuscript and Print, 1200-1700' (F/T, first supervisor, with Dr Renate Smithuis and Prof. Paul Oldfield): successful completion 2016.

 Stephan Lauper (University of Fribourg, Switzerland), 'Das Briefbuch der Straßburger Johanniterkommende zum Grünen Wörth: Edition und Kommentar' (F/T, SNF funded, second supervisor, with Prof. Dr. Eckart Conrad Lutz): successful completion 2018.

-Jessica Coatesworth (Manchester), 'The Design of History: St Albans Abbey and the Representation of the Past, c.1200 - c.1600' (P/T, AHRC funded, first supervisor, with Dr Charles Insley): successful completion 2021.
+Jessica Coatesworth, 'The Design of History: St Albans Abbey and the Representation of the Past, c.1200 - c.1600' (P/T, AHRC funded, first supervisor, with Dr Charles Insley): successful completion 2021.

-Lee Brooks (Manchester), 'The Heart of the Country and the Fulcrum of Power?
-The Diocese of Lincoln and the Centre of Political and Ecclesiastical Geography in England, 1066-c.1200' (P/T, second supervisor, with Dr Paul Oldfield)
+Lee Brooks, 'The Heart of the Country and the Fulcrum of Power?
+The Diocese of Lincoln and the Centre of Political and Ecclesiastical Geography in England, 1066-c.1200' (P/T, second supervisor, with Prof. Paul Oldfield): successful completion 2024.

-Tom Quigley (Manchester), 'The Construction of a 'New Jerusalem': Bologna, Saint Petronio, and the Santo Stefano Complex, 1100-1400' (F/T, AHRC funded, second supervisor, with Dr Paul Oldfield): successful completion 2022.
+Tom Quigley, 'The Cult of Saint Petronius of Bologna in the Later Middle Ages' (F/T, AHRC funded, second supervisor, with Prof. Paul Oldfield): successful completion 2022.

-Emma Nelson, 'The Medieval Library of Lincoln Cathedral' (P/T, University of Manchester funded, first supervisor, with Dr Paul Oldfield)
+Emma Nelson, 'The Medieval Library of Lincoln Cathedral' (P/T, University of Manchester funded, first supervisor, with Prof. Paul Oldfield)

-Lucia Inglehearn Ambler, 'Models of the Common Life in the Fourteenth-Century Low Countries and the Rhineland' (P/T, University of Manchester funded, first supervisor, with Dr Georg Christ)
+Lucia Inglehearn Ambler, 'Models of the Common Life in the Fourteenth-Century Low Countries and the Rhineland' (P/T, University of Manchester funded, first supervisor, with Dr Georg Christ): successful completion 2025.

-Sam Barber, 'Urban Heresy: Perceptions, Portrayals and Punishments in Toulouse and Albi, 1150-1321' (P/T, first supervisor, with Dr Paul Oldfield)
+Sam Barber, 'Urban Heresy: Perceptions, Portrayals and Punishments in Toulouse and Albi, 1150-1321' (P/T, first supervisor, with Prof. Paul Oldfield)

 I am a scholar of late medieval intellectual, religious, cultural and literary history, and I work mostly on the German- and Dutch-speaking areas of Europe, but always considering them within a European framework.
 The challenge for me is the reconstruction of the intangible: the understanding of thought, opinion, and mentality in an age far removed from our own.